 - July 2014 - June 2015

-Project director responsible for designing and providing technical assistance to implement the District of Columbia’s Services My Way participant-directed service (PDS) program.
-Tasks included the development of standards and business rules, forms and agreements, a Request for Proposals for FMS and I&A services; a Services My Way Program flyer, Services My Way Participant Guide and PDS operations manual for the DC Department of Health Care Finance.
+Project director under a consulting agreement with Atlas Research responsible for designing and providing technical assistance to implement the District of Columbia’s Services My Way participant-directed service (PDS) program.
+Tasks included developing standards and business rules, forms and agreements, a Request for Proposals for FMS and information and assistance (I&A) services; a Services My Way Program flyer and brochure, Services My Way Participant Guide and PDS operations manual for the DC Department of Health Care Finance.

 DC Department of Disability Services, Washington, DC